Data protection information for customers and business partners

 If we process your data that is incomplete or incorrect, you can request that we correct or complete it at any time.

-You can demand that we erase your data if we process it unlawfully or if the processing disproportionately interferes with your legitimate protection interests.
-Please note that there may be reasons that prevent immediate erasure, e.g. in the case of statutory retention obligations.
+You can request that we delete your data if we process it unlawfully or if the processing disproportionately interferes with your legitimate interests.
+Please note that there may be reasons that prevent immediate deletion, e.g. in the case of statutory retention obligations.

-Irrespective of the exercise of your right to erasure, we will erase your data immediately and completely, provided that there is no legal or statutory retention obligation to the contrary.
+Regardless of whether you exercise your right to erasure, we will delete your data immediately and completely, unless there is a legal or contractual obligation to retain it.

 Right to restriction of processing:

-You can request that we restrict the processing of your data if
+You may request that we restrict the processing of your data if

-- you contest the accuracy of the data, for a period enabling us to verify the accuracy of the data.
+- you dispute the accuracy of the data, for a period enabling us to verify the accuracy of the data,

-- the processing of the data is unlawful, but you refuse to have it erased and instead request that the use of the data be restricted,
+- the processing of the data is unlawful, but you refuse to have it deleted and instead request that its use be restricted,

-- we no longer need the data for the intended purpose, but you still need this data for the assertion or defence of legal claims, or
+- we no longer need the data for the intended purpose, but you still need this data to assert or defend legal claims, or

 - you have objected to the processing of the data.